 The project has investigated, co-designed and trialled digital content creation and curation tools for people with aphasia.

-Supported by the Engineering and Physical Sciences Research Council (EPSRC), the four-year INclusive digital Content for people with Aphasia (INCA) joint research project of the School of Mathematics, Computer Science and Engineering’s (SMCSE) Centre for Human-Computer Interaction Design, and the School of Health Sciences (SHS) has investigated, co-designed and trialled digital content creation and curation tools for people with aphasia from July 2017 to July 2021.
+Supported by the Engineering and Physical Sciences Research Council (EPSRC), the four-year INclusive digital Content for people with Aphasia (INCA) joint research project of the School of Mathematics, Computer Science and Engineering’s (SMCSE) Centre for Human-Computer Interaction Design, and the School of Health and Psychological Sciences (SHPS) has investigated, co-designed and trialled digital content creation and curation tools for people with aphasia from July 2017 to July 2021.

 This multi-disciplinary project brought together human-computer interaction researchers, speech and language therapists, academia and charity working together.
 INCA was led by Principal Investigator, Professor Stephanie Wilson, in partnership with the Stroke Association and Dyscover.

 On June 16th 2021, the research team celebrated the conclusion of the project with a virtual event featuring remarks and presentations from Professor Jane Marshall, SMCSE Dean, Professor Rajkumar Roy, Dr Madeline Cruice, Dr Abi Roper, Dr Timothy Neate (King’s College London), Gill Jackson and Rosemary Townsend (Dyscover).

 Watch the video celebrating the INCA project’s conclusion event below:

 Aphasia affects 350,000 people in the UK and affects people’s ability to speak, to understand speech, to read and to write.
 In severe cases, people may be able to speak only a few words or may have very limited ability to read and write.

 Through the INCA project, the issue of the exclusion of people with language impairments, specifically acquired aphasia, from digital content creation and consumption is being addressed.

 Participants at the INCA celebratory event using technologies developed during the project.